Basic Strategy Money Management

 Steer Clear of Progressive Betting Systems

-Some systems use negative progressions, in which case, the player is bound to up wagers after they lose a hand and reduce them after they win a hand.
+Some systems use negative progressions, in which case, the player is bound to increase wagers after they lose a hand and reduce them after they win.
 By how many units these reductions and increases occur is system-specific.
 Others are built around positive progressions where the opposite happens, i.e. you up your wager once you win and size it down when the dealer defeats you.

 The trouble with such systems is that they are harmful to blackjack players for a variety of reasons, the first one being they do nothing to reduce the house edge or improve your winning odds.
 Furthermore, they require players to size their wagers based on previous outcomes.